ckulka/docker-multi-arch-example/README.md

 To create a multi-arch image, follow the next 4 steps

 1. Build and push the image for the `amd64` platform
-2. Build and push the image for the `arm32v7` platform
+2. Build and push the image for the `arm*` platforms
 3. Create the manifest for the multi-arch image
 4. Push the maniest for the multi-arch image